Start My Answer

 It isn't.
 Accredited Collection Services needs to have the original documentation in court and on the day of your trial.
 They will likely attempt to delay the hearing so that they can come up with the original bill.
 If you have a debt attorney representing you, they will tell the judge that a delay isn't allowable, and you will be awarded the victory.

-Moreover, you're going to need to have kept a record of every time Accredited Collection Services contacted you for the debt in question.
+You're probably going to need to have kept a record of every time you were contacted for the debt in question.
 This means keeping a log of every incident, with time stamps and information exchanged.

 If they emailed you, texted you, called you, or contacted you in some other way, you need to be able to show proof of every instance.
 As such, you want to be sure not to delete or erase any messages or contact attempts.

-If Accredited Collection Services left voicemails, make sure that you save every single one of them.
+If a debt collector left voicemails, make sure that you save every single one of them.
 Write down words exchanged so you can show the judge what was said.
-With an experienced attorney at your side, all of these instances can be neatly compiled and presented to the court on your behalf.

 Some creditors, banks, and lenders have an internal collections department.
 If they come after you for a debt, Solosuit can still help you respond and resolve the debt.
 Here’s a list of guides on how to resolve debt with different creditors.